 Quad Dominant: Leg Press, Hack Squat and Walking Lunge

 What you’ll notice is three things:

-Let’s take another example, this time using Adam.
-I’ve been programming his training for the better part of the last 3 years, so I know what exercises work for him.
+Let’s take another example, this time using the example of a long-time RNTer, I know what exercises work for him.

 His indicators are:

 1/ His only indicator exercise for his quads is the traditional back squat.
 Why?
 Because he gets everything he could possibly need in the way of quad and glute development from it.
 He’s built for it, can squat perfectly and so doesn’t need much else.

 Comparing Body Types

 Picking your key indicators often comes down to examining your body type, and thinking how you can manipulate the traditional big three to best suit YOU.